blackholeorbit/nullbit/Obediant Cat.md

 ```

 I used the 'ls' command to list the contents of the Kali directory and then changed to that directory using the 'cd' command.
 Once in the Downloads directory, I typed
 'ls' again to view the contents.
-And there's the file I needed - named 'flag'.
+And there's the file I was looking for - named 'flag'.
 ```
 kali@kali:~$ ls
 Desktop  Documents  Downloads  Music  Pictures  Public  Templates  Videos  thinclient_drives